gitnacho/docs/docs/start/cli-basics.md

 Now that you’ve created an app let’s look at how to get your new app up and running on a device.

-> **TIP**: You can use the `tns help` command to view the NativeScript CLI’s help documentation in your web browser.
+> **Tip** You can use the `tns help` command to view the NativeScript CLI’s help documentation in your web browser.

 ## Running Applications

 Once your NativeScript mobile project is created, you can start the application in two different ways:

-- Using a preview build via the `preview` command.
+* Using a preview build via the `preview` command.
 This option allows you to test NativeScript with a quick setup.
 See the [quick setup section](#quick-setup-using-preview) for details).

-- Using a local build via the `run` command.
+* Using a local build via the `run` command.
 This option allows you to experience the full developer experience (building and deploying on local emulators and devices).
 See the [full setup section](#full-setup-using-run) for details.

 ### Quick Setup Using PREVIEW

-> **NOTE**: To complete this section you must finish the NativeScript [CLI quick setup]({% slug quick-start %}).
+> **Note**: To complete this section you must finish the NativeScript [CLI quick setup]({% slug quick-start %}).

 Now that you have an app scaffolded on your local computer, you’re ready to run your application on a device.